mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     He sighed.
 "It's hard to explain."

     They arrived at the fallen tree and immediately divided into work teams.
 Some of the experienced in the group took Casra's fishing nets to the southern shore to catch fish for dinner while the rest stayed behind to build a fire.
-Kipnu sat watching the smoldering twigs and thinking about what sort of torture Lissa had planned for Casra.
+Kipnu sat watching the smoldering twigs and thinking about what sort of torture Shinna had planned for Casra.

     "Kipnu?"
 Linyu broke his silence for the first time since coming home.